Savings bank (Spain): Regulatory burden

 The Franco regime (1939–1975) reaffirmed the pre-eminence of private commercial banks within the Spanish financial system and introduced regulation that handicapped traditional savings banks.
 The supervision of the savings banks was transferred from the Ministry of Interior to the Bank of Spain.

 The first episode of regulatory change for the savings banks saw increased regulation, and the overwhelming majority of new savings banks that were established between 1939 and 1977 were set up by local and central governments (with some notable exceptions like the co-operativist Caja Laboral).
 The Franco regime continued implementing a practice developed during the 1920s called the principle of territoriality, meaning that the business of each savings bank was restricted to its home province.

 This principle remained an informal arrangement until it was enacted into law in 1964.
 At the same time, the increasing asset base of the savings banks prompted the Finance Ministry to start regulating the sources and applications of their funds.
 As a result, the Finance Ministry directed a growing proportion of the assets of savings banks to finance public debentures and private banks' short-term liabilities, with the added result that the policy significantly reduced funds available for agricultural projects and other traditional lending activities.

 The second episode of regulatory change for the savings banks dates to the last stage of the Franco regime, when attempts were made to ease the regulatory burden on Spanish savings banks (particularly in 1962 and 1964).
 Nonetheless, until 1974 the savings banks remained outside the Spanish clearinghouse system and had access to only a restricted business portfolio.

 However, under the Fuentes Quintana Reform (1977) the competitive environments for savings and private banks started to converge.
 The reform gave savings banks strong incentives to modernise their infrastructure and develop new skills.
 In 1977, for example, the Bank of Spain authorised the first automated teller machine for the savings banks and by 1996, their combined network had 14,169 machines, the biggest network in Spain and the third largest in the world.

 Collapse of the cajas

-In the aftermath of the 2008 global financial crisis, the Spanish real estate market collapsed, taking Spain into its very own financial crisis.
+After the 2008 financial crisis, the Spanish real estate market collapsed, taking Spain into its very own financial crisis.